m-lab/website/_pages/faq.md

 For individuals, the best way to support M-Lab is to regularly use our tests.
 You gain the benefit of understanding more about your connection to the Internet, and the research community and the public benefits from the resulting public data.

 People with web or application development, data analysis, or visualization expertise may also be interested in working with M-Lab's tests, data, and analysis tools, all of which are open source and openly licensed.
 Contact us at support@measurementlab.net to learn more.
+{% endcapture %}

 {% capture accordion_entry_2 %}
 By becoming an M-Lab supporting partner, companies, non-profit organizations, academic and other institutions can help M-Lab in a number of key ways including:

 Providing hardware to grow the M-Lab platform and donating the cost of network connectivity and hosting.

 * Providing resources for data hosting, aggregation and publication.
 * Providing data analysis or visualization.
 * Embedding an M-Lab client tool in an application or service, allowing M-Lab to reach more people and generate more data.
 * Provide direct financial support

 If you'd like to get involved as an M-Lab supporting partner, [contact](mailto:support@measurementlab.net) the M-Lab team and join the [public mailing list](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).
 {% endcapture %}